Direct estimation of arbitrary observables of an oscillator

-Experimentally, we simply probe the excited-state population $p_e$ after applying drives obtained numerically to map the quadratures and their higher moments onto the qubit.
-The measured $p_e$ is averaged and corrected for qubit assignment errors, rescaling the result to the $[0,1]$ range~\cite{sm}.
+Experimentally, we obtain $\langle \hat \sigma_z\rangle$ from standard single-shot readout after applying drives obtained numerically to map the quadratures and their higher moments onto the qubit.
+We then perform a simple correction to account for readout errors~\cite{sm}.
 The results for the observables $\langle \hat{x}\rangle$, $\langle \hat{x}^2\rangle $, $\langle \hat{p} + \hat{x}^2\rangle $ and $\langle (\hat{p} + \hat{x}^2)^2\rangle$ for a coherent state $|\alpha\rangle$ displaced to various locations in phase space are shown in Fig.~\ref{fig2}.
-The data show a strong quantitative agreement with the theoretically predicted outcomes, which confirms that OREO is capable of accurately measuring arbitrary quadrature functions over a wide span of the phase space.
-Some deviations are observed for larger displacements, for example $|\alpha|\approx\sqrt{2}$.
-This is due to the leakage of the Fock state population out of the truncation dimension of $D=6$ used in this experiment and can be improved by increasing the truncation dimension.
+The data show a strong quantitative agreement with the theoretical values, which shows that OREO is capable of reliably measuring arbitrary quadrature functions.
+The minor deviations observed for larger displacements, for example $|\alpha|\approx\sqrt{2}$, is due to the leakage of the Fock state population outside the truncation dimension of $D=6$ used in this experiment and can be improved by increasing the truncation dimension~\cite{sm}.

-Next, we use OREO to efficiently evaluate Fock states and their coherent superpositions, which are critical non-Gaussian resources in CV quantum information processing~\cite{copetudo_shaping_2024, lloyd_quantum_1999} and entanglement distillation~\cite{genoni_quantifying_2010, browne_driving_2003}.
-To benchmark the quality of these resource states in real hardware, it is desirable to have an accurate and experimentally accessible measure of their non-Gaussianity~\cite{fiurasek_efficient_2022, chabaud_stellar_2020, lachman_faithful_2019}.
-Here, we adopt the theoretically optimized metric introduced in Ref.~\cite{lachman_faithful_2019} where a state is said to have rank \textit{n} non-Gaussianity if

-where $F_n(\lambda)$ is a calculated threshold~\cite{sm} and $\hat{\Pi}_n$ is the projector onto the \textit{n}-th Fock state.
-We use OREO to directly probe this observable for arbitrary $\lambda$ and obtain the corresponding expectation value in Eq.~(\ref{eq:rankbound}).